pwjensen/BetterBarCrawlApp/README.md

 ## Usage

 1. **Sign Up**: Create an account and log in.
-2. **Explore Bars**: Browse through the list of bars or search for specific ones.
+2. **Explore Bars**: Browse through the list of nearby bars or search for specific ones.
 3. **Plan a Crawl**: Select bars and create a customized crawl.
 4. **Review & Share**: Leave reviews and share your crawls with friends.